-Visit Manual Payment Methods (links to Shopify) for more information on how to set this up.
+Visit Shopify's Manual Payment Methods for more information on how to set this up.

 No, you can test Custom Pricing while the store is password protected.

 You can also test Custom Pricing on an unpublished theme.
-When you are ready to switch Custom Pricing live, you can publish the theme and have all of the discounts reflect live at that time.
+When you are ready to go live, you can simply publish the theme.

-Unfortunately not, Custom Pricing is designed to omit taxes based on products, not shipping costs.
+No. Custom Pricing will omit taxes based on products, not shipping costs.

-You can prevent a customer account from being auto-tagged by applying the "cspnotag" tag (without the quotes) to their customer account.
-You can find more information in regards to the "cspnotag" functionality in the Custom Pricing app under Manage Tags > Pro Tips.
+You can prevent a customer account from being auto-tagged by applying the cspnotag tag to their customer account.
+You can find more information in the Custom Pricing app under Manage Tags > Pro Tips.

 A customer will need to log into their customer account before checkout to be eligible for their special pricing.